samohansen/lonely-llama/README.md

-# Elastic Path Demo Storefront -- Samuel Hansen
+# Elastic Path Demo Storefront

 Welcome to my outdoor outfitters store, "Lonely Llama"!
 This is a Next.js frontend that integrates with Elastic Path's backend services to handle the products, cart, search/filtering, and checkout experiences.